Wildlife (Jungle) Safari in Nepal

 Parsa Wildlife Reserve is another adventurous destination for wildlife safaris in Nepal and is relatively distinct from the most famous national parks.

-This wildlife reserve was set up in 1984 and has an area of 499 square kilometres, consisting of lowland Terai stretching over the Parsa, Bara, and Makawanpur districts.
+This wildlife reserve was set up in 1984.
+It has an area of 499 square kilometres, consisting of lowland Terai.
+The reserve stretches over the Parsa, Bara, and Makawanpur districts.

 It is for this reason that the park is near the busier Chitwan National Park; however, the place is not as crowded, giving tourists a more private encounter with animals.

-Its wildlife comprises of the endangered Royal Bengal tiger, one-horned rhinoceros, wild elephants, Asiatic wild dogs, sloth bears and leopards to name but a few.
+Its wildlife comprises the endangered Royal Bengal tiger, one-horned rhinoceros, wild elephants, Asiatic wild dogs, sloth bears, and leopards, to name but a few.

 Safaris in the Park